gfreezy/libfvad/README.md

 # libfvad: voice activity detection (VAD) library
-Most of the code is from [https://github.com/reedom/libfvad_ios].
+Most of the code is from https://github.com/reedom/libfvad_ios .

-Swift wrapper.
+This is mostly a swift wrapper.

 ## Installation